 - Reviewed in March 2013.

 - Universal Studios Hollywood tickets overview

 - Transformers is one of the 12 best rides at Universal Orlando and one of the 10 best rides at Universal Studios Hollywood.

-To be perfectly blunt, I'm not a fan of the Transformers film and toy franchise.
-Sure, my kids played with the shape-shifting figures when they were younger, but mostly I thought the whole concept was weird.
+To be perfectly blunt, we are not fans of the Transformers film and toy franchise.
+Sure, our kids played with the shape-shifting figures when they were younger, but mostly we thought the whole concept was weird.
 Sports cars that change into gun-toting robots?
 SUVs that morph into robots...with giant hammers?
 Bizarre, but whatever.
-Despite my personal indifference, the Michael Bay Transformers movies clearly catapulted the toy characters even more into the zeitgeist and made them prime candidates for a theme park attraction -- particularly the Universal Studios brand of let's-blow-everything-up-and-go-nuts attraction design.
+Despite our personal indifference, the Michael Bay Transformers movies clearly catapulted the toy characters even more into the zeitgeist and made them prime candidates for a theme park attraction—particularly the Universal Studios brand of let’s-blow-everything-up-and-go-nuts attraction design.

 The ride has something to do with us mortals being recruited by the quasi-military N.E.S.T. agency to aid and abet the good-guy Autobots alien robots in their epic battle against the bad-guy Decepticons robots.
 Not to put too much pressure on us, but should we fail, all mankind will be annihilated and earth will be blown to smithereens.
 With that cheery premise, guests make their way through the N.E.S.T. facility and board the ride.